Chorus-bdd/Chorus/index.md

 {% endhighlight %}

+A developer has to take this test, and write the code to execute it.
-From a developer's point of view, it looks like it might be easy to implement the steps to get this to run.
+From a developer's point of view, it looks like it might be easy to implement the logic to execute the test above.

 However in a complex system, with several user interfaces and components, things are not so simple: